Deshadanakkili Karayarilla: Soundtrack

 The music and background score were composed by Raveendran and the lyrics were written by O. N. V. Kurup.

 Trivia

-Though the film is not structured as a thriller, the mystery element in most of the story was highly acclaimed.
+Though the film is not structured as a thriller, the mystery element in most of the story is highly acclaimed.
 It garnered very positive reviews from viewers as well as critics.
 Especially the introduction scene of Harishankar, where the character brings in a clear feeling of distrust for Sally and a very clear romantic feeling for Nirmala is notable for the air of mystery around Harishankar.
 Through the narrative, Padmarajan brings in a connection between Devika and Harishankar, which eventually leads to the suicide of the girls.
 The feeling Sally has for Nirmala is also described beautifully.
 The willful and disobedient Sally was ready to bend her decisions and views only for Nirmala.
 Though Nirmala decided to go back against her wishes, Sally never left Nirmala's side and was ready to be with her forever.